 Being an effective product professional requires leadership: Product management teams, stakeholders, and development teams need guidance and direction to collaborate and achieve product success.
 Can the servant-leadership model help you with this challenge?

 Servant-leadership is a leadership model that is based on the idea that “one wants to serve, to serve first.
 Then conscious choice brings one to aspire to lead,” writes Robert Greenleaf, the creator of the model.
 Leaders should “make sure that other people’s highest priority needs are being served” so that they “become healthier, wiser, freer, more autonomous.”

 Sounds crazy?
 To me, servant-leadership means leading from the heart: recognising that genuinely caring for the people we work with and building strong relationships with them are prerequisites for achieving great things together.
 If we don’t empathise with the people we want to lead, they are unlikely to trust and follow us.

-How Can Servant-Leadership Benefit Product Owners?
+Can Servant-Leadership Benefit You?